-Despite posting a 123% gain in 2019, GRWG is not a cannabis stock that is on the radar of most marijuana investors.
-However, that may soon change: the Denver, Colorado-based company has applied to uplist to the Nasdaq.
+Despite posting a 123% gain in 2019, GrowGeneration stock is not on the radar of most marijuana investors.
+However, that may soon change: the Denver-based company has applied to uplist to the Nasdaq.
 That means retail investors will finally get to see what some astute hedge funds have known for a while now.

 GRWG Stock Overview

-GrowGeneration Corp owns the largest chain of specialty hydroponic and organic gardening centers in the U.S. Its ultimate goal is to own and operate GrowGeneration stores in every major U.S. state and province in Canada.
-(Source: “About,” GrowGeneration Corp, last accessed August 9, 2019.)
+GrowGeneration Corp owns the largest chain of specialty hydroponic and organic gardening centers in the United States.
+Its ultimate goal is to own and operate GrowGeneration stores in every major U.S. state and Canadian province.
+(Source: “Our Story,” GrowGeneration Corp, last accessed August 9, 2019.)

-The Denver-based company sells thousands of products that are used by both major multi-state commercial operations and home growers.
-It also operates an online superstore, HeavyGardens.com, and provides commercial consulting and harvesting services, as well as greenhouse design and buildout services.
+The company sells thousands of products that are used by major multi-state commercial operations and home growers.
+It also operates an online superstore, HeavyGardens.com, and provides commercial consulting, greenhouse design, harvesting services, and build-out services.